Izzimach/fomorian/README.md

-Remorhaz is a Haskell library that lets you produce OpenGL graphics by manipulating a scene graph.
+Fomorian is a Haskell library that lets you produce OpenGL graphics by manipulating a scene graph.

-current proof-of-concept code:
+current proof-of-concept data for a simple square:

 ```haskell
 buildScene :: IO (SceneNode)